 Organ-preserving tactics.
 In preinvasive cancer in young women planning childbirth, gentle interventions are performed with the removal of initially altered areas of the cervix within healthy tissues.
-Such operations include cone-shaped amputation (conization) of the cervix, electrosurgical loop excision, and high cervical amputation.
+Such operations include cone-shaped amputation (conization) of the cervix, electrosurgical loop excision, and high amputation of the cervix.
 Economical resections for cervical cancer make it possible to observe oncological radicality and preserve reproductive function.